fatcatZF/WavenetNRI/README.md

 <a id="3">[3]</a>
 Solera, F., Calderara, S., & Cucchiara, R. (2015).
 Socially constrained structural learning for groups detection in crowd.
 IEEE transactions on pattern analysis and machine intelligence, 38(5), 995-1008.

+<a id="4">[4]</a>
+Fernando, T., Denman, S., Sridharan, S., & Fookes, C. (2018, December).
+Gd-gan: Generative adversarial networks for trajectory prediction and group detection in crowds.
+In Asian conference on computer vision (pp. 314-330).
+Springer, Cham.